 But what’s even better than seeing PEO’s results?
 As you can see for yourself, PEO performed even better than Minoxidil:

-Is this good news for hair loss sufferers?
+Is this good news for those losing their hair?

 While this study was performed on mice, and human studies need to be performed, PEO does appear to be a promising treatment option for AGA.
 After all, it increases blood circulation to the scalp just like Minoxidil is believed to do.